zeta-chain/node/contrib/localnet/README.md

 Error:
 script failed: missing CREATE2 deployer
 ```

-Make sure also to follow-up : https://docs.optimism.io/builders/chain-operators/tutorials/create-l2-rollup#deploy-the-create2-factory-optional
+Follow up with the [Optimism Documentation on how to deploy CREATE2 factory](https://docs.optimism.io/builders/chain-operators/tutorials/create-l2-rollup#deploy-the-create2-factory-optional).

-- Add `rpc.allow-unprotected-txs` to geth if you can't post txs while deploy create2
+- Add `rpc.allow-unprotected-txs` to geth if you cannot post transactions while deploying CREATE2.
-- Use Metamask and connect to your localnet to send tx and fund smart contract addresess easily.
+- Use MetaMask to connect to your localnet to send transactions and fund smart contract addresses easily.
 - Deploy the factory
 ```bash
 cast publish --rpc-url http://0.0.0.0:18545 0xf8a58085174876e800830186a08080b853604580600e600039806000f350fe7fffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffe03601600081602082378035828234f58015156039578182fd5b8082525050506014600cf31ba02222222222222222222222222222222222222222222222222222222222222222a02222222222222222222222222222222222222222222222222222222222222222